LBJ-Wade/LSSEFT/README.md

 * `--database` or `-d`: Specify database file [mandatory]
 * `--initial-powerspectrum` or `-i`: Specify linear power spectrum to be used when computing the one-loop integrals. *LSSEFT* remembers which linear power spectrum was used for each result in the database, and computes the MD5 hash to be sure that you cannot inadvertently change the powerspectrum file without being aware that it may no longer be compatible with the database [mandatory for power-spectrum calculations]
 * `--final-powerspectrum` or `-f`: Optionally specify a second linear power spectrum to be used to compute the tree-level part of each one-loop result.
 This is often slightly more accurate than using the growth factors computed by *LSSEFT* to rescale the initial power spectrum to the final redshift.
 (For example, *LSSEFT* ignores neutrinos and the influence of any residual radiation component at the initial time, which would be included in the power spectrum computed by a Boltzmann code.)
+* `--EdS-mode`: use the Einstein--de Sitter approximation for growth functions and growth factors.
+In this approxmation the growth functions D_i(z) can be written as powers of the linear growth factor D(z), and the growth factors f_i(z) can be written as multiples of the linear growth factor f(z).

 ## Known issues